What is Shuttering Film Faced Plywood?

 MDF (Medium Density Fiberboard) is another type of plywood used in construction.
 However, it is not suitable for concrete shuttering.
 While MDF is smooth and can provide a good finish, it lacks the strength required for formwork applications.
 Additionally, it does not have the water resistance needed for such tasks.
 MDF tends to swell when exposed to moisture, making it unreliable in harsh construction conditions.

-In contrast, shuttering film faced plywood is designed specifically to handle the demands of the construction industry, including exposure to moisture and heavy loads.
+By contrast, manufacturers design shuttering film faced plywood to meet construction demands, including moisture exposure and heavy loads.
 The film coating on shuttering plywood makes it significantly more durable and long-lasting than MDF in concrete applications.

 Benefits of Shuttering Film Faced Plywood for Concrete Formwork